Fake Sensor Log Generator

 • CSV is easiest for spreadsheets and quick eyeballing; NDJSON is what most log-ingestion and streaming systems expect.

-• The device id cycles through eight simulated devices, so you can test per-device grouping and filtering.
+• The device id cycles through eight simulated devices, so you can test per-device grouping, filtering, and device-level alert aggregation.